 Alimony options for New Jersey divorces

 In 2014, New Jersey modified its alimony laws to reflect a change in the alimony options, taking away the possibility of permanent alimony, an obligation that was never supposed to be permanent.
 That being said, one of the most important factors when determining alimony agreements is still the duration of your marriage.
-Currently, New Jersey courts recognize four types of alimony provided under certain circumstances.
+Currently, New Jersey courts recognize four types of alimony that may be awarded under certain circumstances.
+They are as follows:

 - Open durational alimony: This type of alimony is usually granted to marriages lasting over 20 years.
 This option replaced permanent alimony when the laws changed allowing for support without setting a specific end date.
 Therefore, though open durational alimony is not permanent, there is no predetermined end date.
 If circumstances change, open durational alimony may be terminated.
 Some cases in which open durational alimony may be terminated include if the spouse receiving support remarries, obtains a significant job promotion, or comes into a large sum of money, such as by receiving an inheritance.
 All of these situations may serve as a valid reason why the financially dependent spouse no longer requires alimony payments.

 - Limited duration alimony: In cases where alimony is appropriate and the marriage lasted for less than 20 years, limited duration alimony may be ordered by the court.
 The judge will determine how long alimony will be paid at the time the award is ordered, and after that predetermined date comes to pass, the alimony will most likely be terminated, unless the dependent spouse and his/her attorney can make a case for an extended term of spousal support.

-- Reimbursement alimony: This form of alimony is usually ordered to pay back a spouse who financially supported the other during school or other training.
+- Reimbursement alimony: This form of alimony is usually ordered by the courts to pay back a spouse who financially supported the other during school or other training.

 Factors that matter in an alimony case